Updated: Jul 29

 The biggest challenge is that smart choices are being made, rather than your just doing it.
 Plopping it in an asylum isn’t enough.
 You should answer a lot of questions and make intellectual choices.
 We are setting up a pre-show where the doors to the theater will be left open and they will have gates on them.
 We’re going to hold the audience, and then have our Sweeney and Lovett drag Toby through the lobby and take him into the asylum.
 The anticipation of the audience will be growing because they will be hearing screams and electro-shock sounds.
 We’re setting up this whole event.

-It’s always exciting when theater is an “experience” more than just a show.
+It’s always exciting when theatre is an “experience” more than just a show.

 I think it’s a very strong choice.
 I always go back to the question: What’s going to get people off the couch from watching Netflix?
 It’s a challenge to get people to come out of their houses to see a live show.
 The more you make it an event and an experience, audiences are feeling like they are getting more for their money.